-One thing that I’m really proud of is that my nonprofit started the first and only grant program for kittens.
+One thing that I’m really proud of is that my nonprofit started the first and only grant programme for kittens.
 It’s called the Mightycat Program.
-We are so passionate about hands-on work that we’re able to do, but we want other organizations to be able to do the same.
-So we started this grant program and it’s 100 percent dependent on donations — we have been able to donate over a million dollars to 55 partner organizations throughout the United States, for everything from building kitten nurseries to helping them create their foster supply kits to helping with individual medical cases for kittens.
+We are so passionate about hands-on work that we’re able to do, but we want other organisations to be able to do the same.
+So we started this grant programme and it’s 100 percent dependent on donations – we have been able to donate over a million dollars [approximately £827,000] to 55 partner organisations throughout the United States, for everything from building kitten nurseries to helping them create their foster supply kits to helping with individual medical cases for kittens.
 We have even funded staff positions for shelters.

 Articles featuring Hannah Shaw

 Hannah Shaw, a.k.a.
 Kitten Lady, on how you can help with the springtime arrival of orphaned kittens.